alia-abdrahman/alia-abdrahman/README.md

 My name is Alia

-I am currently learning 🤖 automation testing using ☕️ Java programming language
+I'm currently practising my 🤖 automation testing skills using Selenium as the testing framework and ☕️ Java as the programming language

 <!--
 **alia-abdrahman/alia-abdrahman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.